foundry-rs/book/src/zksync-specifics/execution-overview.md

 ## Execution Overview

-A forge test begins its execution on the EVM, hence the need to compile `solc` artifacts.
+A forge test begins its execution on the EVM, hence the need to compile `solc` artifacts (see: [solc](https://github.com/matter-labs/era-solidity)).
 During test execution, the test can switch over to ZKsync context in multiple ways.

 The following operations are performed during the switchover: